Sonata for Clarinet and Piano (Bernstein)

 Leonard Bernstein's Sonata for Clarinet and Piano, written during 1941–42 and published in 1942, was Bernstein's first published piece.
 It is dedicated to clarinetist David Oppenheim, whom Bernstein met while studying conducting with Serge Koussevitzky at Tanglewood during the summers of 1940 and 1941.

 Form

 The piece is about ten minutes in length and consists of two consecutive movements.
 The first movement is a lyrical grazioso, opening with a musical line reminiscent of Paul Hindemith, who was the composer-in-residence at Tanglewood in 1941, and hinting at the influence of Copland and the idyllic Tanglewood atmosphere.

 The second movement begins andantino (time signature 3/8) and moves into a fast Vivace e leggiero after a tranquil opening.
-This movement is predominantly in 5/8 but also changes between 3/8, 4/8 & 7/8 throughout the piece and foreshadows Bernstein's work in West Side Story, with a walking bass line and syncopations.
+This movement is predominantly in 5/8 but also changes between 3/8, 4/8, and 7/8 throughout the piece and foreshadows Bernstein's work in West Side Story, with a walking bass line and syncopations.
 Later the more reflective mood of the first movement recurs, with a Latin-infused bridge passage that reflected the time Bernstein spent in Key West in the early compositional stages, before finishing in a flourish.